superramya/DA_portfolio_project2/README.md

 ### Data Sources

 The data for this project has been sourced from Code Basics, an online data analysis/science teaching platform.
-The dataset is stored in a MySQL file, which is included above as (db_dumb_version 2) for reference.
+The dataset is stored in a MySQL file, which is included above as (db_dumb_version_2.sql) for reference.

 ### Tools